 Jamie Wallace was just 18 when he made his debut with the senior national team at the 2018 FIH World Cup, starting three of Canada’s four matches.
 He had previously joined the junior national program in 2014 and was one of the youngest players on the Canadian teams that played two Under-21 series against the United States in 2015 and 2016.
 He would go on to win silver with the U21 team at the 2016 Junior Pan American Championship.

 In 2019 he scored two goals at the FIH Series Final in Malaysia, helping Canada to a first-place finish over the host country and earning a chance at Olympic qualifying.
 Canada had to play Ireland to secure their spot for Tokyo 2020 and Wallace was one of the scorers in the tournament-deciding shootout as Canada won to book their Olympic berth.
+He scored one goal during his Olympic debut.

 Wallace joined his first pro team, Dutch club Almere, for the 2020-21 season.